S1ngularD2ality/eidonic-language-elol/eidonic_solar_bioreactor/README.md

 - **Educational & Documentation Materials:** **CC BY‑SA 4.0** — share and adapt with attribution and share‑alike.

 **Protected Elements**
-- **Eidonic™ name & certification marks** are trademarked to ensure safety, quality, and ethical standards.
+- **Eidonic™ name & certification marks** are to be trademarked to ensure safety, quality, and ethical standards.
 - Certain **extreme‑climate engineering optimizations** may be temporarily stewarded pre‑wide release.

 **Stewardship Council**